 Plus, there are online workbooks too.
 If you are initiating an online homeschool, get started with an online workbook, which will practically help you out with guiding and encouraging to the next steps.

-Homeschooling your child does not mean “ruining” them, as long as you are aware of their social, emotional, physical and mental needs are met.
+Homeschooling your child does not mean “ruining” them, as long as you are aware of their social, emotional, physical, and mental needs are met.
 Don’t force your decision on them and don’t let them give up so easily either.
 The rule is, both of you should decide and come to a conclusion; that’s how they will get started on the right path.

-So now, take a deep breath and start to work through the first few obstacles and rest is going to be natural peasy lemon squeezy.
+So now, take a deep breath and start to work through the first few obstacles, and rest is going to be natural peasy lemon squeezy.

 Step 2: Make a Plan

 Plan your curriculum: A well thought out planning is the foundation of successful homeschooling, there’s no doubt on that.
 Think about it.
-If you’re considering to enrol your child in a school, the first few things you would do is plan out which school you will be sending them and then work on the schedule accordingly.
+If you’re considering enrolling your child in a school, the first few things you would do is plan out which school you will be sending them and then work on the schedule accordingly.

 Similarly, when everything’s at the tip of your hands, you need to plan rigidly.
 Not only that, but you also need to make it to the point of sticking to it.
 Try and see you will surely achieve great success from this.
-Your child is more likely to be disciplined and independent from all the planning that you make for them.
+Your child is more likely to be disciplined and independent of all the planning that you make for them.

 So, if your child is already going to a school, the first thing you will need to do is de-school them.
 This way, you will figure out how you can adjust and work things out.

 Determine your goals: Next – come up with your homeschool goals.
 What do you want to achieve from this?
 Picture the end result, and it will be a lot easier for you to create a plan in order to get there.